Skip to main content

 • “Super annoying music that you can't turn off.”

-The game's monetization strategy appears to have been heavily reliant on microtransactions, which were removed following its acquisition by Netflix, resulting in a disjointed currency system.
-While the game is free to play without ads, the reliance on a Netflix subscription raises questions about the true cost to players.
+The game's monetization strategy appears to have been heavily influenced by its transition to Netflix, resulting in a structure designed for microtransactions that now feels incomplete.
+While it is free to play without ads, the reliance on a Netflix subscription raises questions about the true cost to players, as many in-app purchase features have been removed.

 • “The game is entirely free with no ads, although one could argue that your Netflix subscription isn't exactly 'free'...”